nabeelsana/Capstone-/README.md

 AutoML experiment was configured using folloing setting:

--4 concurrent iterations of models
+- 4 concurrent iterations of models
--primary metric as "accuracy"
+- primary metric as "accuracy"
--machine learning task as "Calssification".
+- machine learning task as "Calssification".
--Automatic feature selection by AutoML.
+- Automatic feature selection by AutoML.
--Early stopping enabled.
+- Early stopping enabled.

 #Hyperparameter search: types of parameters and their ranges